UBC-MDS/dsci_522_group_8_bank_marketing_project/README.md

 ```
 make all
 ```
-⚠️⚠️⚠️ The whole process might take more than one hour to run.
+⚠️⚠️⚠️ The whole process might take more than one hour and in the worst case more than two hours to run depending on your laptop.
 You might want to grab a cup of coffee while doing this.

 ## Developer notes